UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_9/Lab_9-2.md

 </div>

 If the user selects Willis Tower, Navy Pier, or Water Tower, an image appears on a second screen as shown on the figures below.
-By pressing the left hardware button on the emulator, you can return to the list of the attractions.
+By pressing the a button on the selected activity, you can return to the list of the attractions.

 <div align=center>